kisswiki/kisswiki/src/os/ubuntu/ubuntu-20.4.2.md

-## there was problem with installing extras during install.
+## There was problem with installing extras during install.

 So I have created usb with newest Ubuntu 20.04.2